Salt & Wind Travel

 As someone who lived in Tuscany for over a decade and extensively studied wine, I have spent much time drinking Chianti wine and visiting the region (which is also home to some of our favorite luxury hotels in Tuscany, btw).

-And, now that I am a travel planner who curates itineraries to Italy, I often have travel clients ask for advice on what is Chianti wine and where they should go for wine tastings.
-Here, I’m sharing what Chianti wine is, its history, and what foods to pair with Chianti.
+Now that I am a travel planner who curates itineraries to Italy, I often have travel clients ask for advice on where to go for wine tasting in Tuscany.
+Here, I’m sharing all about this classic Tucan wine: its history and the best foods to pair with it.

 The History Of Chianti